 Protect your email address

-The best way to avoiding spam is to stop it from reaching it to your email address in the first place.
+The best way to avoiding spam is to stop it from reaching your email address in the first place.
 If you sign up to online websites and services often and/or give your email address on online public pages, then you are bound to receive spam emails.
 Spammers use multiple techniques to get access to emails and send spam emails.
 Many shady websites sell your email to these spammers, and spammers can also use software to analyze random pages (especially forums) and look for potential emails.

 What you need to do is protect your email address from being publicly available.
-Only sign up to websites that are trustworthy.
+Only sign up on websites that are trustworthy.
 If you are in doubt, use a disposable email service to get a fake email and keep your real email address clean.
 You should also avoid typing your email anywhere the public can see, such as forum posts or comments.
 If you really need to give your email to someone, then directly message the person.
-Same goes for social profiles, you should hide your email on social media websites too (if possible).
+The same goes for social profiles, you should hide your email on social media websites too (if possible).

 Bulk unsubscribe from spam emails